kb789/MachineLearning-TextClassification/README.md

 # Text Classification and Topic Modeling of the DBpedia Classes dataset
 ## Project Overview

-This project builds a machine learning model that applies a classification label to textual data, which isinteded to represent the main topic of that data.
+This project builds a machine learning model that applies a classification label to textual data, which is inteded to represent the main topic of that data.

 ## Dataset